 The owners of Bottle and De Stadsbrouwerij both pass on their enthusiasm to others by organising workshops, guided tours and tasting sessions.
 “Smell it, savour it, enjoy it”, is how Mark Migchels puts it.

 ‘Wine, dine & design’ is also the theme at TAC, opposite the stadium of football club PSV.
 Unlike the suggestion evoked by its name, this Temporary Art Centre is more austere than De Kazerne.
 During the war, this building was a Philips office, where Frits Philips himself worked, and the staff shop was also located here.
 These days, TAC is a place where (beginning) artists give free rein to their creativity in eighty(!) ateliers.
 Even the bar and restaurant are works of art in their own right, created by visual designer and artist Marsel Pott.
 TAC is also used for live music events, exhibitions and parties.
 ‘In spite of the busy programme, our budgets here are limited’, says producer Martijn Claessens, ‘but that just makes us even more creative.
 Our motto: anything is allowed, as long as you treat the building with respect.
-The other day, an artist painted a number of walls black.
+A few years ago, an artist painted a number of walls black.
 That was part of a temporary project.
 Afterwards, we just painted them white again.’
 Rolling up your sleeves and being creative.
 This is simply second nature in Eindhoven.
+Due to refurbishment work and new building additions, all TAC activities will be spread across three locations during the coming years: part of the current building, a school on Kronehoefstraat and the Section C cultural complex and business park in Tongelre.

 Cookies are required to make the site operate properly.
 And cookies also allow us to share other cool and interesting stories about Brabant with you, via advertisements on social media and other websites.
 Worthwhile, right?